 Not all grains contain gluten, though.
 Some examples of gluten-free grains are sorghum, millet, brown rice, buckwheat, wild rice, amaranth, quinoa, corn (polenta) and teff.
 Oats are also gluten-free, but can be contaminated during processing.

 “Wheat Belly” author William Davis, M.D., argues that modern grains are now genetically different, possibly making gluten more abundant in them and therefore “more destructive”.
 Unfortunately, Davis' book was never peer-reviewed by scientists, so its content holds little weight to me or any scientifically-literate person.
 David Perlmutter, M.D., author of “Grain Brain”, also speculates that wheat is hybridized to increase gluten content as much as possible.
 OK, so maybe I was wrong?

-But another study by Donald Kasarda, PhD in physical chemistry from Princeton University and expert in grain genetics at the the Agricultural Research Service (USDA),found that gluten content in crops hasn’t changed in the past 100 years.
-Another2015 study, conducted by the University of Saskatchewan and published in Cereal Chemistry, arrived to the same conclusion: gluten composition in grains hasn’t changed much since 1860.
+But another study by Donald Kasarda, PhD in physical chemistry from Princeton University and expert in grain genetics at the Agricultural Research Service (USDA), found that gluten content in crops hasn’t changed in the past 100 years.
+Another study, conducted by the University of Saskatchewan and published in Cereal Chemistry, arrived to the same conclusion: gluten composition in grains hasn’t changed much since 1860.
 Unlike Davis' book, these studies were peer-reviewed, and put that hearsay to rest.

 Yes, it appears so.

 Until recently, doctors thought that gluten sensitivity was a “fad”.
 As far as the medical community was concerned, only Celiac gluten sensitivity was a valid diagnosis.